aprameyak/Play2Learn/README.md

 # **Play2Learn - Learning Arcade**

 Play2Learn is a gamified learning platform designed to make education fun and interactive.
-Built for Brown University’s 2025 Hackathon, the web application features an arcade-themed interface that engages users with educational games.
+The web application features an arcade-themed interface that engages users with educational games.
 The platform leverages OpenAI's GPT-4 model to generate questions and answers dynamically, providing a fresh and challenging experience each time.

 ## Features